Umuzi-org/ACN-syllabus/content/topics/java-specific/gradle-and-intellij-project-structure/_index.md

 When pushing your work to git it's important to be intentional about what you are pushing.
 When you build your java project and/or run your tests then certain files get created automatically.
 We don't want those files.
 We should be able to generate them ourselves whenever we want to.

 When you commit your code to git, you can tell git which files to ignore.
 You can do this though use of a `.gitignore` file.
-We've included a seriosly verbose gitignore file at the bottom of this document.
+We've included a seriously verbose gitignore file at the bottom of this document.
 Please just copy it and save it as a file named`.gitignore` in the root of your project.

 Now if you did this right from the start you should be able to do something like this: